devaultcrypto/DeVaultID-Specification/README.md

+**This is a draft specification - please do not use or share until finalized.**

 # Abstract

 Cash Accounts is a naming system that can be used alongside regular bitcoin addresses and payment codes to simplify the process of sharing payment information.